Jewish Student Life

 Grad Student Life

-UR Hillel proudly supports Jewish graduate students, ensuring opportunities to celebrate, learn, and connect as a community.
+URochester Hillel proudly supports Jewish graduate students, ensuring opportunities to celebrate, learn, and connect as a community.

 On the River Campus: